ziafazal/xblock-drag-and-drop-v2/README.md

 * custom zone labels
 * ability to show or hide zone borders
 * custom text and background colors for items
-* optional auto-alignment for items (left, right, center)
+* auto-alignment for items: left, right, center
 * image items
 * decoy items that don't have a zone
 * feedback popups for both correct and incorrect attempts